GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex4.md

 <!--ADD: Images of the different steps and results.-->

-## Task 2: Load Excel File containing conflict data into QGIS
+## Task 2: Load Excel File containing conflict data into QGIS <a id="task-2-load-excel-file-containing-conflict-data-into-qgis"></a>

 :::{card}
 __Context:__